Chapter 6:

 "Cael, Val, sleep… bad," he explained, miming the two of them lying down next to each other with his fingers.

-Once inside, she opened a drawer and selected an outfit for herself better suited for farm work.
+She nodded and led him inside, opening a drawer and selecting an outfit better suited for farm work.
 She glanced at him, then picked another set of clothes from the assortment she had prepared for him the previous night.

 "Clothes," she said.
 "Father clothes.
 Now, Cael clothes."